OFFICE OF CHILD CARE Office of Child Care, within the Service Integration Branch

 (213) 974-4103 Phone / (213) 217-5106 Fax

-Cycle 16 of Stipend Program – 2014-15 - Click on the link for information on Cycle 16 of the Stipend Program, including the timeline and to download the instructions outlining the process for participating in the program.
-Funding for Cycle 16 of the Stipend Program is dependent on the availability of funds from the California Department of Education/Early Education and Support Division (CDE/EESD).
-Attention Race to the Top-Early Learning Challenge Participating Programs: New This Cycle – early educators working in programs participating in Race to the Top-Early Learning Challenge administered by the Office of Child Care are eligible to participate.
-Click on the link for more information.
+Cycle 18 of Stipend Program – 2016-17 - Click on the link for information on Cycle 18 of the Stipend Program, including the timeline and to download the instructions outlining the process for participating in the program.
+Funding for Cycle 18 of the Stipend Program is dependent on the availability of funds from the California Department of Education/Early Education and Support Division (CDE/EESD).

 Feasibility Report on Countywide Child Care Rating System: On August 20, 2013 the Board of Supervisors approved a motion introduced by Supervisor Antonovich directing the Chief Executive Office to provide a feasibility report on establishing a countywide child care rating system for licensed programs.